 Cottage Hockey Workout #4: Conditioning

 This one doesn’t need to be over-complex.
 A quick-paced canoe or kayak, swim, hike, or even watersports can keep your conditioning up to par but if you are looking for something a little more structured here is an option that takes advantage of the water.

 20 strokes front crawl, 20 strokes breaststroke, return.
 Rest 30s, repeat 5 rounds.

 With shoulders submerged complete 20 arm swings across your body & 20 arm circles each direction

-Hold onto dock and go through 20 full hip rotations open and closed.
+Hold onto the dock and go through 20 full hip rotations open and closed.

 These workouts should give you a great place to start.
-Of course they are only guidelines so feel free to mix and match or add in your own favourites.
+Of course they are only guidelines so feel free to mix and match or add in your own favorites.

 About the Author:

 Isaac Seabrook, B.Sc Kin/CSCS

 Isaac is a Strength & Conditioning Coach who earned his Bachelor of Science in Kinesiology from Queens University, where he also interned as the Kingston Frontenacs (OHL) Strength Coach.
 Also interning with Gary Roberts & Hockey Canada, Isaac has worked with some of the world’s top hockey players.
 A former Goalie, Isaac serves as the Goalie Performance Specialist at Relentless Hockey along with continuing to work with elite players of all levels.